ORCAS ISLAND 50K & 25K

 Parking

-Those with reservations for lodging or camping that was booked with Doe Bay Resort will have on-site parking at the start/finish area.
+Those with reservations for that was booked with Doe Bay Resort will have on-site parking at the start/finish area except those who choose the field camping option.
 You will have a designated parking spot assigned to you by Doe Bay.

-Those with field camping reservations made with Rainshadow Running or off site accommodations will park off site at a nearby property and will be shuttled a short distance to/from the start/finish area at Doe Bay.
+Those with field camping reservations or off site accommodations will park off site at a nearby property and will be shuttled a short distance to/from the start/finish area at Doe Bay.

-Those with reservations for lodging or camping that was booked with Doe Bay Resort will have on-site parking at the start/finish area.
+Those with reservations for that was booked with Doe Bay Resort will have on-site parking at the start/finish area except those who choose the field camping option.
 You will have a designated parking spot assigned to you by Doe Bay.

-Those with field camping reservations made with Rainshadow Running or off site accommodations will park off site at a nearby property and will be shuttled a short distance to/from the start/finish area at Doe Bay.
+Those with field camping reservations or off site accommodations will park off site at a nearby property and will be shuttled a short distance to/from the start/finish area at Doe Bay.

 Course Details

-- The courses will be well marked with yellow & black arrow signs at each junction and pink & black checkered confidence ribbons every half mile or so.
+- The courses will be well marked with yellow & black arrow signs at each junction and pink & black checkered surveyor's ribbons every half mile or so.

 - The courses are mostly single track trails, sometimes smooth trail but just as often they're rocky and or rooty and sometimes muddy in a few spots.
 There's about a half mile of pavement at the start and again at the finish.
 You'll mostly be in the shade of big old trees.
 The average temperatures on Orcas in June are highs of 65 degrees and lows of 50 degrees.